elfrances/whatsOnFulGaz/README.md

         Specifies the path to the JSON file that describes all the available rides in the library.
     --category <name>
         Only include rides from the specified category.
 The name match is case-insensitive and liberal: e.g. specifying "hill" will match all rides contained in the category "Hilly".
+FulGaz supports the following categories: Avatar, Easy, Hilly, IRONMAN, Long, Loop, Mountain, New, Race, Sightseeing, Trails.
     --contributor <name>
         Only include rides submitted by the specified contributor.
 The name match is case-insensitive and liberal: e.g. specifying "mourier"